siyamakdoroudi/-MOOTLBO-Multi-Objective-Observer-Teacher-Learner-Based-Optimization/readme.txt

 Doroudi, S., Sharafati, A., Mohajeri, S. H. (2023).
 "MOOTLBO: a new multi-objective observer–teacher–learner-based optimization."
 Soft Computing, 27(20), pp. 15003–15032.
 DOI: 10.1007/s00500-023-08603-0.
 ```

-## License
-This repository is distributed under the MIT License.
-See `LICENSE` for details.

 ## Contact
 For questions or issues, please contact: